-The Remuneration Committee comprises the four Non-Executive Directors, with Gareth Edwards as Chair.
-As Chair, Gareth Edwards has the casting vote.
+The Remuneration Committee comprises Tiffany Sword, Glyn Barker and Gareth Edwards, with Gareth Edwards as Chairman.
+As Chairman, Gareth Edwards has the casting vote.
 The Remuneration Committee meets at least once per financial year.
 The Remuneration Committee reviews and recommends nominees as new directors to the Board, reviews the performance of the Executive Directors and sets the remuneration of the Executive Directors.
 In addition, the Committee determines the payment of bonuses to Executive Directors and approves the Group's bonus and incentive arrangements for employees.
 The remuneration of the Non-Executive Directors is decided upon by the Board of Directors.
 The Committee is also responsible for ensuring the Company's share option schemes are operated properly and approves the share option grants to Executive Directors and employees.